-Figure 2.2: Disuse site formation processes model (Richards 2008:Figure 37).
+Figure 2.2: Disuse site formation processes model (Richards 2008: Figure 37).

 Richards (2008) simply looks at disuse and the following processes involved, consequently not addressing the formation of the site starting at construction.
-In Figure materials are actually recycled into a new vessel.
+In Figure 2.2, Richards places construction as the final product, and does not reference how materials are actually recycled into a new vessel.
 Conversely, the formation of an abandoned site does not start with the scuttling, but rather the construction.
 Every decision regarding the type of wood used to the frame configuration reflects a decision by a human adhering to Adams' (2001:300) seven constraints and influencing the worth of the vessel throughout its use.